 The members of ADT have experience in both modelling matching markets and developing algorithms and policies for clearing matching markets in both one-sided and two-sided settings.
 At present we are consulting with the Australian organ authorities for more effective ways to allocate organs.
-Another recent project involves designing algorithmic for principled and efficient allocation to refugees to localities based on the preferences and priorities of the concerned parties.
+Another recent project involves designing algorithms for principled and efficient allocation to refugees to localities based on the preferences and priorities of the concerned parties.

 Using aspects of cooperative game theory, the ADT group is creating better models and algorithms for cost and profit allocation in logistics and transport settings.
 The results in these areas can be used by our commercial partners to save money and go greener in their efforts to serve the customers in Australia and across the world.
-Other representative projects include strategyproof peer selection and game-theoretical approaches to AI & ethics.

 In collaboration with the new Centre on the Impact of AI and Robotics,

 we study the potential impact of AI and robotics, and promote beneficial outcomes

 by means of research, teaching, measurement and public debate.
 We are